DevAlexandre0/GES-Temperature/README.md

 - **Weather Resource Integration:**
   Use `Config.weatherResource` (e.g., set to `renewed-weathersync`) if integrating with an external weather system.

+- **Weather Resource Temperature:**
+  When `Config.useWeatherResourceTemp` is `true`, the resource reads temperature values directly from the configured weather system.
+Set to `false` to use the script's internal temperature calculations.

 - **Debug Mode:**
   Enable debugging by setting `Config.Debug` to `true` if detailed logs are needed.

 - **Heat Zones & Cold Settings:**
   Configure properties such as `Config.HeatZone.radius` and thresholds in the script as required.
+Set `Config.useHeatzone` to `false` to disable creation and detection of heat zones.

 ## Commands